-(n) Concentration of Risk
+(o) Concentration of Risk

 Financial instruments that potentially subject us to significant concentrations of credit risk primarily consist of trade accounts receivable.
 We perform ongoing credit evaluations of our customers' financial condition and limit the amount of credit extended when deemed appropriate.
+One customer accounted for 11.3% of our Accounts receivable, net balance at September 30, 2025.
 One customer accounted for 21.4% of our Accounts receivable, net balance at September 30, 2024.
-Two customers accounted for 10.8% and 10.1% of our Accounts receivable, net balance at September 30, 2023.

-(o) Foreign Currency Translation
+(p) Foreign Currency Translation

 The functional currency of a foreign subsidiary is generally the local currency.
 We translate the financial statements of foreign subsidiaries to U.S. dollars using month-end exchange rates for assets and liabilities, and average rates for the reporting period for revenues, costs, and expenses.
 We record translation gains and losses in Accumulated other comprehensive loss as a component of stockholders' equity.
-We record net foreign exchange transaction gains and losses resulting from the conversion of the transaction currency to the functional currency within Other income (expense), net.
-Foreign currency transaction (gains) losses for the fiscal years ended September 30, 2024, 2023 and 2022 were (\$1.8) million, \$2.3 million, and \$0.1 million, respectively.
+We record net foreign exchange transaction gains and losses resulting from the conversion of the transaction currency to the functional currency within Other (expense) income, net.
+Foreign currency transaction (gains) losses for the fiscal years ended September 30, 2025, 2024 and 2023 were \$(1.6) million, \$(1.8) million, and \$2.3 million, respectively.

-(p) Stock-Based Compensation
+(q) Stock-Based Compensation